AgustinBaffo/-CarND-pj4_Behavioral_Cloning/README.md

 ```sh
 model.add(Lambda(lambda x: x/127.5 - 1.))
 ```
 The model also contains dropout layers in order to reduce overfitting.
 The activation rate is set in 0.5.

 ### Appropriate training data

-The model used an adam optimizer and the batch size is set to 256.
+The model used an Adam optimizer and the batch size is set to 256.

 I used different set of training data:
-    - Record driving clockwise
+* Record driving clockwise
-    - Record driving counterclockwise
+* Record driving counterclockwise
-    - Record recovering from the left and right sides
+* Record recovering from the left and right sides
-    - Record recovering from the left and right curves
+* Record recovering from the left and right curves
-    - Added udacity data to expand the dataset
+* Added udacity data to expand the dataset

-Total data was: 42927 images.
+Total data: 42927 images.

-Note: Do not include data in this repository due to storage size.
+Note: I did not include data in this repository due to storage size.

-If the simulator is controlled with the keyboard (instead of the mouse), the rotation angles are discrete, and take one of these 3 values: `[-0.25,0,0.25]`, producing an imbalance of data.
-I decided to balance the data by croping the majority data and normalizing the histogram.
+On the other hand, if the simulator is controlled with the keyboard (instead of the mouse), the steering angles are discrete, and take one of these 3 possible values: `[-0.25,0,0.25]`.
+It produces an imbalance of data.
+So, I decided to balance the data by croping the majority data and normalizing the histogram.

 <p align="center"><img src="./misc/histogram.jpg" alt="sides_image" class="center"/></p>

 ### Data augmentation

-I use sides images recorded in every test to augment the dataset.
+* I use sides images recorded in every test to augment the dataset.
 I modified the angle for these images by adding a correction factor of 0.25.
 Here is an example of how it looks:

 <p align="center"><img src="./misc/sides_image.jpg" alt="sides_image" class="center"/></p>

-I also flipped half of images and angles thinking that this would balance the data between lines on the left and right side.
-Moreover I changed the contrast of half the images to help to generalize the model.
-The data set is randomly shuffled after each itration.
+* I flipped half of the images and angles.
+It would balance the data between lines on the left and right side.
+* I changed the contrast of half the images to help to generalize the model.
+* Bear in mind that the data set is randomly shuffled after each itration.